Lotus-AU/LotusContinued/README.md

 #### ⭐Please consider starring our repo if you enjoy the mod!⭐

-This Mod only needs to be installed on the **Host**, whom needs to be on a PC.
-Once it is, anyone on any device may join the lobby to enjoy the mod. <br>
+This Mod only needs to be installed on the **Host**, which needs to be on a PC.
+Once the mod is installed, anyone on any device may join the lobby to enjoy the mod. <br>

 - Anyone with a PC may also install the mod to join the **Host** to unlock extra features (See Below), but this is not required.
 - Please note though, that if the **Host** of the modded lobby leaves, the modded lobby will end and the game will go back to being vanilla.
 This is the case unless another modded player becomes **Host** of the lobby.